Click here to read about our

 With a history-rich culture, diverse seascapes and tranquil pastures, it is hardly surprising that Bali is fast becoming one of the UK’s most popular destinations.

 And who could resist the sheer wealth of experiences available?
 From superb water sports, including some of the best surfing the ocean has to offer, to cultural gems, such as the many Hindu temples and arts centres – there truly is something for everyone.
+We also recommend visiting the nearby Gili Islands and Lombok for a fully immersive holiday.

 May, June and July are considered the best times to travel to Bali due to the consistently hot weather.
 While the rainy season falls within October through to April, travel during this time should not be disregarded, as it is often still sunny for a good portion of the day.

 Get ready for a wildly unique honeymoon experience on the gorgeous island of Bali.
-Build an itinerary teeming with exploration and adventure, or spend your days snoozing in the sun on a dreamy luxury beach holiday.
+Build an itinerary teeming with exploration and adventure, or spend your days snoozing in the sun on a dreamy luxury beach honeymoon.
 With an array of romantic excursions and exciting landmarks, there's something to make every honeymoon memorable.

 Pack your bags for the couples' getaway you've been craving.
 Feel the romance of the gorgeous secluded beaches and the lush landscapes run through your veins as you laze or explore to your heart's content.
 Build your dream itinerary, full of relaxing beach days or adventurous excursions – Bali has all a couple could need, and more.